 Employee retention is an organization’s ability to keep its employees.
 It’s usually represented as a percentage.

-Ex: An annual retention rate of 80 percent indicates an organization kept 80 percent of its employees that year and lost 20 percent.
+Ex: An annual retention rate of 80% indicates an organization kept 80% of its employees that year and lost 20%.

-Overall, it’s natural for an organization to experience turnover.
-Additionally, some industries are prone to higher turnover than others due to wages, the difficulty of work, and employee benefits that are traditionally offered to employees.
+Overall, it’s natural for an organization to experience some turnover.
+Additionally, some industries are prone to higher turnover than others due to wages, the difficulty of the work, and a lack of benefits traditionally offered to employees.

-Some of the most common factors that lead to disengagement from your employees include:
+Some of the most common factors that lead to employee disengagement include:

 - Low employee morale

 In a study conducted by TINYpulse, employees who give their work culture low marks are nearly 15% more likely to think about a new job than their co-workers.